platformsh/platformsh-docs/src/development/ssh.md

 ### Still having trouble?

-If you followed all the steps above, you may also notice an error message similar to below while attempting to ssh to platform.sh:
+If you followed all the steps above, you may also notice an error message similar to below while attempting to SSH to platform.sh:

 ```text
 Hello Your Name, you successfully connected, but you do not have access to service 'xxxxxxxxxxxxxx-master': check permissions.
 Received disconnect from 54.210.49.244: 14: No more auth methods available
 ```

 This usually means a deployment has not been committed yet.
 When a new key is added, it only becomes immediately active for use with Git.
-For use with ssh, it will not be activated until a deployment is made.
+For use with SSH, it will not be activated until a deployment is made.
 An easy way to force this is to create and push an empty commit:

 ```bash
 $ git commit --allow-empty -m 'force redeploy'